ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 The most naive approach to handle this problem is a simple ignorance.
 Is each task growing in size?
-Ok, let's deal with it.
+OK, let's deal with it.
 Just keep going until the final goal is achieved.

 Alas, by keeping all substeps in the same task we make them quite opaque.
 _Something_ is happening in the task, and it will be finished _someday_.

 Whether it's fine or not strongly depends on your working environment and team agreements.
-For example, let's imagine that your project has a strict delivering policy.
+Say, imagine that your project has a strict delivering policy.
 You have to deliver all your code at once, because of a rigid "task lifecycle".
 This means you have to roll it out only after completing the last substep.
 How long will your feedback cycle become?